influxdata/docs-v2/content/influxdb/v2.1/write-data/no-code/use-telegraf/dual-write.md

 [[inputs.mem]]

 ## Any other inputs, processors, aggregators that you want to include into your config.
-## Without any namepass, tagpass filters, or settings changes, your data should get identically written to the two outputs below.

 # Send data to InfluxDB OSS v2
 [[outputs.influxdb_v2]]